-All candidates for the Bachelor of Arts degree, Bachelor of Music Education degree, Bachelor of Fine Arts degree or Bachelor of Science degree must complete 130 semester hours to earn their degree.
+All candidates for the Bachelor of Arts degree, Bachelor of Music Education degree, Bachelor of Fine Arts degree, Bachelor of Science or Bachelor of Science in Nursing degree must complete 126 credits to earn their degree.

 Grade-Point Average

 To qualify for graduation, a student must attain a cumulative grade point average of C (2.0) and at least a C (2.0) average in each major field of concentration.
 To be certified as having completed a minor, a student must achieve a cumulative grade-point average of C (2.0) in the courses counted toward the minor.